-We try to remind students not to put too much emphasis on a school’s average GPA or MCAT scores, and instead, to look at their mission statements and focus on what matters most to them.
-Medical schools each have different values and goals, and it’s important to ensure your own interests align with the medical school.
-Remember, you’ll be spending at least four years there!
+When starting to consider where to apply, try not to put your initial emphasis on a school’s average GPA or MCAT® scores, and instead, look at school’s mission statements to gauge which ones align most closely with your personal goals and values.
 Whether it’s the school’s commitment to primary care, the research opportunities available, programs or clubs related to your interests, or a particular class size or format that is a good fit for your learning style, it’s always a smart idea to consider a broad range of factors.
 A school’s mission informs how they recruit for students, make admissions decisions, and develop their curriculum and goals for where and how they hope their students will eventually practice.
-Use this worksheet which provides a summary of several different factors to consider for each school you’re considering applying to.
+Use this worksheet which provides a summary of several different factors to consider for each school on your list.

-The newest edition of the MSAR allows you to make your own medical school list completely tailored to you.
-After you save a school as a favorite, you can build your own ranked list and rank and re-order that customized list of favorite schools.
+The MSAR guide allows you to make your own medical school favorites list completely tailored to you.
+After you save a school as a favorite, you can build your own ranked list and reorder that customized list of favorite schools.
 Every time you sign in, you will be able to review and edit your own list, note if you are considering or planning to apply and why, and you can even email the list to yourself or your prehealth advisor to help in the discussion of your school choices.

-Most charts within the MSAR now display two years’ worth of data, so users can toggle between years or compare them side by side.
-Additionally, MCAT and GPA charts for each school now feature additional drop down menus which allow users to break down data by all accepted applicants, all accepted in-state and out-of-state applicants, all matriculants to the school, and all accepted students on a national level.
+Most charts within the MSAR guide display four years’ worth of data, so users can toggle between years or compare them side by side.
+Additionally, MCAT and GPA charts for each school now feature additional drop-down menus which allow users to break down data by all accepted applicants, all accepted in-state and out-of-state applicants, all matriculants to the school, and all accepted students on a national level.

 When you are considering where to apply, don’t forget to look at the newest accredited medical schools.
-The University of Texas at Tyler School of Medicine and Charles R. Drew University of Medicine and Science College of Medicine will be matriculating their first-year class in the 2019 application cycle.
-There are many benefits of attending a new school (link to new school article?) and being part of their first graduating class.
+The University of Texas at Tyler School of Medicine and Charles R. Drew University of Medicine and Science College of Medicine will be matriculating their first-year classes in the 2023 and 2024 application cycle, respectively.
+Learn more about the benefits of attending a new school and being part of their first graduating class.

-For more information about the MSAR and to learn more about the features and what is included in a subscription, visit www.aamc.org/msar.
-Applicants who have been approved for the Fee Assistance Program will receive a complimentary access to the MSAR website.
+Learn more about the MSAR guide and the features included in a subscription.
+Applicants who have been approved for the Fee Assistance Program will receive complimentary access to the MSAR website.

 Editor's note: The opinions expressed in this article do not necessarily reflect the opinions of the AAMC or its members.